Types of Risk

 Quick Answer

-Systematic risks (market, interest rate, inflation, currency) hit the whole market and cannot be diversified away; unsystematic risks (business, financial, liquidity, regulatory) are issuer-specific and can be diversified away.
+Systematic risks (market, interest rate, inflation, currency, sector, geopolitical, reinvestment) hit the whole market or large segments of it and cannot be diversified away; unsystematic risks (business, financial, liquidity, regulatory, credit, political, call) are issuer-specific and can be diversified away.
 Opportunity cost is a foregone gain, not a real loss.
 In liquidation, debt always beats equity.

 The whole unit on one sheet: the two risk families, opportunity cost, and the liquidation ladder the exam loves.